psaikido/hugle.uk/content/hk/bucket/homo-geologicus.md

 a laval eruption
 of madness
-when a staight jacket
+when a staightjacket
 of regolith
 cracks

 sedimentary deposits
-pressed down over millenia
+pressed down over millennia
 into resentful mudstone

 porous limestone labyrinths